Aren’t There People Who Need the Gospel in My Own Neighborhood?

 And, no surprise, most of us opt for local outreach, not global mission.

 I marvel at how the Lord Jesus blesses unreached peoples through so few who “go.”
 Only one in every 20,000 followers of Jesus will take the gospel to unreached peoples of the world!
 It might be helpful to read that sentence again.
 They are ordinary people who know Jesus and are willing to let other Christians reach out to nearby neighbors while they serve elsewhere in the world.
-Jesus has forever changed their lives and they know he can change the hearts and destinies of others if only they hear the news.
+Jesus has forever changed their lives and they know He can change the hearts and destinies of others if they hear the news.

-Don’t stay where you are because there’s a great need in your own community.
-Stay because God clearly calls you to stay.
+Don’t stay where you are because there’s a great need in your community.
+Stay because God calls you to stay.
 And if He doesn’t, pray about going to make Jesus known in some gospel-starved part of the world.
 They need access, too.

 Adapted from Mission?
 Isn’t There a Great Need in My Own Community?
 (Pioneers Australia).